androchentw/blog-hugo/content/posts/2021-07-04-okr-weekdone.md

 ### Others

-1. Implement first-quarter OKRs process successfully
-   1. All team managers attend Weekdone Theory and Usage training (free)
-   2. Each team (5 total) set at least 1 good Team OKR
-   3. Each team manager holds 12 Weekly Check-in meetings
-   4. Each team communicates 3 lessons learned using OKRs to the whole company

-2. Launch new, clearer landing page to drive action
+1. Launch new, clearer landing page to drive action
    1. Test existing landing page on at least 100 external users
    2. Analyze test and previously reported feedback and agree on 10 biggest design issues to fix
    3. User-test page prototypes on 12 people and get 80% positive feedback